Workstation Disorganization: Problems and Opportunities

 Centralization

-Let’s revisit that meal you’re going to make to impress your spouse for a moment.
+A prep & pack workstation with surgical instruments on topLet us briefly revisit the meal you are preparing to impress your spouse.
 The first thing you would probably do is gather your ingredients.
 You head to the fridge for a protein and vegetables, then to the pantry for some pasta, and finally grab a few spices from the cabinet.
-Next, you’ll need your pots and pans, so you grab those from another cabinet.
-After a few minutes in your kitchen, you’re ready to start cooking.

 Now imagine the fridge is in the bathroom, the pasta is in the garage, the spices are in the basement, and the pots and pans are in a shed in the backyard.
-Getting ready to make dinner just became a nightmare, and you are probably going to get distracted along the way.
+Preparing dinner has just become a nightmare, and distractions will likely arise along the way.

 Just like it makes sense to have everything you need to make dinner in the kitchen, it makes sense to put everything a technician needs at their prep and pack table.
 Each time they are required to go and get something, they are breaking their focus, wasting time, and opening the door to potential distractions.